Gibbs-type Indian buffet processes: Black-box posterior inference

-where $p( Y \given Z, \Phi )$ is a likelihood model, and $Z_{-(i,k)}$ denotes the elements of $Z$ excluding $Z_{i,k}$.
-Recall that we have associated the $i$-th customer in the Indian buffet process with $Z_i$.
-By exchangeability, we may treat this as the last customer to enter the buffet, and therefore
+where $p( Y \given Z, \Phi )$ is the likelihood defined above.
+Recall that we have associated the $i$-th customer in the buffet analogy with $Z_i$.
+By exchangeability, we may treat this as the last customer to enter the buffet, and so